yomorun/yomo/README.md

 - Industrial IoT:
 	- On the IoT device side, real-time communication with a latency of less than 10ms is required.
 	- On the smart device side, AI performing with a high hash rate is required.
-- YoMo is consisted of 2 parts：
+- YoMo consists of 2 parts：
 	- `yomo-edge`: deployed on company intranet; responsible for receiving device data and executing each yomo-plugin in turn according to the configuration
 	- `yomo-plugin`: can be deployed on public cloud, private cloud, and `yomo-edge-server`

 ### Why YoMo

-- Based on QUIC (Quick UDP Internet Connection) protocol for data transmission, which uses the User Datagram Protocol (UDP) as its basis instead of the Transmission Control Protocol (TCP); significantly improves the stability and 高通率 of data transmission.
+- Based on QUIC (Quick UDP Internet Connection) protocol for data transmission, which uses the User Datagram Protocol (UDP) as its basis instead of the Transmission Control Protocol (TCP); significantly improves the stability and throughput of data transmission.
 - A self-developed `yomo-codec` optimizes decoding performance.
 For more information, visit [its own repository](https://github.com/yomorun/yomo-codec) on GitHub.
 - Based on stream computing, which improves speed and accuracy when dealing with data handling and analysis; simplifies the complexity of stream-oriented programming.